DataDog/data-streams-go/README.md

 ### M1 support of the Kafka instrumentation

+This library relies on the [Confluent Kafka Go Library](https://github.com/confluentinc/confluent-kafka-go).
 On M1 machines, the following parameters are needed when starting the instrumented service:
 ```
 -tags dynamic
 ```